 If you have issues call the Medtronic help line: 01923 205 167 or watch the video below:

-Information for young people moving to adult services
+Young people 16-19 years and moving to adult services

 If your diabetes team have started to talk to you about transition it means you have reached an exciting stage in your life.
 It’s a time of new beginnings, including friends, education or employment.
 You will be thinking about the future, independence and having more freedom to make your mind up about stuff.